Bug report #15739

 The development of QGIS 3.4 LTR has been made possible by the work of hundreds of volunteers, by the investments of companies, professionals, and administrations, and by continuous donations and financial support from many of you.
 We sincerely thank you all and encourage you to collaborate and support the project even more, for the long term improvement and sustainability of the QGIS project.

-#5 Updated by Alessandro Sarretta about 2 years ago
+#5 Updated by Alessandro Sarretta over 2 years ago

 - Status changed from Closed to Reopened